MicrosoftDocs/azure-aks-docs/articles/aks/manage-ssh-node-access.md

 > [!IMPORTANT]
 > After you disable the SSH service, you can't SSH into the cluster to perform administrative tasks or to troubleshoot.

+>[!NOTE]
+>On a newly created cluster, disable ssh will only configure the 1st system nodepool.
+All other nodepools need to be configured at the nodepool level.

 ```azurecli-interactive
 az aks create --resource-group myResourceGroup --name myManagedCluster --ssh-access disabled